 - Signpost to other sources of help such as information on welfare rights and benefits, family support groups for specific conditions.

 Around two million people in Scotland live with one or more long term condition.
 A long-term health condition is one which lasts generally longer than a year.
 Usually there is no cure but there are things that can be done to maintain and improve quality of life.
 We work for all children and young people when they are sick and we recognise the range and complexity of needs of young people with long term conditions.
-We have a Self-Management project for young people with long term conditions which is based in Edinburgh.
+We have a Self-Management Service for young people with long term conditions which is based in Edinburgh.
 If you are caring for a child or young person with long term conditions and you live in or near Edinburgh this may be of interest.

 We provide workshops for kinship and foster carers which covers a range of healthcare topics relevant to children and young people in care.
 We also provide information resources for foster and kinship carers.